pmpuro/tila/README.md

 * Make the app testable without UI (drive tests by calling click handlers, not through UI)

 ## Principles

-- Not tied to Android/OS/ViewModel (Jetpack Compose's MutableState dependency exists)
+- Not tied to Android/OS/ViewModel/MainActivity (Compose Multiplatform's MutableState dependency exists)
 - App data and ui state/data are separated
 - Easy to inject a new observed state
 - Extract click handlers from UI code